Theroniya/garage-sale/ruth2-modified/README.md

 - Mesh avatars ignore "Hand Pose" and "Expression"

+### casual-cloth.blend ###

+Shirt and pants for "Ladies of Laisure".
+Compressed since github only allows 50MB.

+Export and upload just like ruth2v4pp.blend.

 ### Directory assets ###

 This dir contains the gimp files of the uploades images.
 And some images used by blender.